kelomo2502/portfolio/README.md

 # MY Personal portfolio Project

-> This project is about building the first two sections of my porfolio as a web and software developer.
+> This project is part of Module 1 Week 2 Microverse curriculum where we are working on making our portfolio.
+In this branch I have worked with my coding partner on building contact section and footer.
+I have also used formspree to collect users' input data.
+I have followed the design, color and template according to figma design

 ## Built With